What if you could create web content that connects you with the exact clients you love serving?

-Then, I’m super glad you’re here because I have awesome tips you can use right away to first shift your mindset around creating web content that your clients are looking for.
+Then, I’m super glad you’re here because I have awesome tips you can use right away to first shift your mindset around creating web pages and content that your clients are looking for.
 Next, I’m giving you specific actions that you can adopt to get yourself on the path to writing content that answers your audience’s burning questions.

 This post shares 7 tips to create compelling web content that helps to grow your business by aligning with your dream clients’ needs–and it begins with a mindset shift.

 For starters, you want to be the coach who writes directly to her dream clients in your web content.
 And only to them.
 It turns out that, you only need to be absolutely yourself.
 Here’s how to be direct: use the exact words in your content that you’d use if you were sitting across the table, talking to your ideal client.